Seven Responsibilities of the Guardians of Estates with Minors in California

-Once appointment as guardian of an estate with a minor beneficiary has been obtained, the “to do” list of the guardian suddenly becomes very long.
+Once appointed as guardian of an estate with a minor beneficiary has been obtained, the “to do” list of the guardian suddenly becomes very long.
 Being a guardian is not an easy job, and it requires strict attention to the probate laws in California.
 If you are a guardian or are petitioning to become one, make sure you are completing all the responsibilities of the guardians by obtaining the assistance of a probate lawyer in San Diego to ensure you comply with all of the necessary laws, rules, and regulations.

-Responsibilities of the guardians of an estate of a minor child are numerous.
+The responsibilities of the guardians of an estate of a minor child are numerous.
 These obligations include:

 - Filing financial reports with the court within 90 days of appointment

 - Preparing and filing the inventory and appraisal, signed by a referee, showing the value of the estate assets

 - Collecting and making a list of all of the minor child’s property

 - Obtaining and protecting all money and property of the estate